Mangopay/api-docs/entities/v2/286_the-card-preauthorized-object_top.md

 **Pre-authorized a card** before the Pay-In ensures the solvency of a registered card for 7 days.
-Beyond this period, it is still possible to charge the card (PayIns/Card/Direct) but funds are not guaranteed.

 The overall process is as follows:
 * Register a card (CardRegistration)